noheadx/noheadx.me/content/posts/2025-12-04-good_software_pt1.markdown

 1. Quality compounds positively in companies that prioritize it.
 2. Technical debt compounds negatively in companies that ignore it.

-The difference is leadership attention.
+The difference is management attention.
 Organizations that tie software quality to business outcomes tend to achieve greater success.
 Organizations that treat software merely as feature output lose.

 ## The AI Productivity Shift—And Its Side-Effects
 The recent wave of AI-assisted development widened the gap between perception and reality.
 Companies see teams shipping more code at a faster rate and believe it signals progress.
 But the data suggests otherwise.